 Why is there a train station in the middle of the jungle?

-That's not an answer.
-Come on.
-Try to think about it.
 Maybe the jungle is a tourist spot?

 Archeologists use the train to commute between Station Square and the Mystic Ruins.
 It was probably integrated into Station Square for the sake of being a tourist destination.